Does Amazon allow patent owners to file a claim for utility patent infringement against sellers?

 How much does it cost to participate in Amazon’s neutral patent evaluation?

 Each party must wire a fixed fee to the evaluator.
-At the time of this post, the NPE fee is $4,000 per party.
-The fee is returned to the winning party.
+At the time of this post, the evaluator fee is $4,000 per party.
+This deposit is returned to the winning party.

 What written infringement arguments should be submitted?